 4. Recruitment Video Marketing

-According to the NY Times, the average attention span of consumers is around 8 seconds with the tendency to decrease.
+According to the Campaign Monitor, the average attention span of consumers is around 8 seconds with the tendency to decrease.
 Video content is useful as it manages to attract the attention of consumers within a concise timeframe and keeps them engaged.

-Research by Syndacast reveals that 65% of video viewers watch more than ¾ of a video.
+An article by Moovly reveals that 65% of video viewers watch more than ¾ of a video.
 This shows that video content should be an essential part of every talent acquisition campaign.
 To help make this marketing practice even more effective, we’ve listed a few proven tips that can help your company appeal to more candidates:

 - Employee Testimonials – Employees are among the most trusted sources of information when it comes to business.
 In a recruitment video, they can add value through their personal viewpoints and experiences within the company.
 That’s why, if you want candidates to believe what you’re telling them, speak through your employees.